Swollen Lymph Nodes and HIV: What to Know

 If you are deciding when to test, see testing windows and timing for a clear schedule.

-My lymph node has been swollen for months, is that HIV?
+My lymph node has been swollen for months.
+Is that HIV?

-Long term lymph node changes can have many causes.
+Long-term lymph node changes can have many causes.
 They do not automatically point to HIV.
 If a node has stayed enlarged for a long time, it is sensible to let a doctor examine it.
 They may suggest blood tests or imaging, and they can also guide you on HIV and other relevant tests based on your history.

 Should I wait for symptoms before I get an HIV test?